rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 #### Part 4d - Pipeline

 5. With our Jenkins setup in place; now move to our `todolist-fe` app.
+We need to add our configuration to the frontend to tell it where the API layer is hosted.
 Open in it your favourite editor and navigate to `src/config/dev.js`.
-Update `<YOUR_NAME>` accordingly.
+Update `<YOUR_NAME>` accordingly with the root where the Todo List API will live.
 For example:
 ![fe-dev-config](../images/exercise2/fe-dev-config.png)

 5. Repeat this for `src/config/test.js` file.
 Once done; commit your chanages and push them to GitLab